mhirano/RawEncoder/README.md

 `frameSkip` automatically increases when video size is too large to load on the memory.
 (Maximum memory allocation size is set to `_MAX_MEMORY_ALLOCATION_SIZE`.)

+Also provides a utility class for `.raw` videos.

 ### Requirement
 - C++17 for std::filesystem